jeremykendall/php-domain-parser/README.md

 The `Rules` constructor expects a `array` representation of the Public Suffix List.
 This `array` representation is constructed using the `Pdp\Converter` class.

-The `Rules` class resolves the submitted domain against the parsed rules from the PSL.
-This is done using the `Rules::resolve` method which returns a `Pdp\Domain` object.
+Domain name resolution is done using the `Rules::resolve` method which returns a `Pdp\Domain` object.
 The method expects

 - a valid domain name as a string
 - a string to optionnally specify which section of the PSL you want to validate the given domain against.
- By default all sections are used `Rules::ALL_DOMAINS` but you can validate your domain against the ICANN only section (`Rules::ICANN_DOMAINS` or the private section (`Rules::PRIVATE_DOMAINS`) of the PSL.
+The possible values are:
+    - `Rules::ALL_DOMAINS`, will validate the domain name against the full PSL.
+    - `Rules::ICANN_DOMAINS`, will validate the domain name againts the PSL ICANN section only.
+    - `Rules::PRIVATE_DOMAINS`, will validate the domain name againts the PSL PRIVATE section only.

+ By default, the full PSL is used.

+ An exception will be thrown if an undefined section is submitted otherwise, a `Pdp\Domain` object is returned.

 ~~~php
 <?php